lovelanai/Interactive-resume/README.md

 ## License

 A lot off audio & images are NOT owned or created by me.
-So do NOT use this game for commercial  purposes in any instance.
+So do NOT use this project for commercial  purposes in any instance.